topo-gps/ios-manual/en/routes/routes_share.rst

 Removing shared route
 ~~~~~~~~~~~~~~~~~~~~~
-If you accidentally shared a route and you want to remove the shared route, please send a message to support@topo-gps.com.
+If you accidentally shared a route and you want to remove the shared route, first open the route details screen of the shared route.
+This can be done via Route button > Saved routes > Info button next to an item, or by tapping on the route line of a loaded route in the main screen.
+Then in the route details screen, tap the title section just below the map to open the additional route details screen.
+If you scroll down you will find a button 'Remove shared route'.
+If you tap it, and confirm the removal, the route will be removed from the Topo GPS server.
+It will not longer appear in the shared routes screen.

+If this is not succesfull, you can also send a message to support@topo-gps.com.